 What Are The Benefits Of Using Subcontractors?

 The more diversified your services are, the more likely you are to stand out against the competition and land more jobs.
 When you have multiple people on your team, it may also make the process smoother for homeowners, increasing the likelihood of them referring you to their friends and family.
-Having someone with specialized skills can also be beneficial as they know what materials are needed and the best place to get them, so you can complete a job sooner.
+Having different skills on your team can be beneficial as they have better knowledge of necessary materials and where to get them.
+This can help you complete jobs sooner.
 By working with subcontractors, you can build a network of trusted people for future jobs, both for you and jobs where the subs could potentially refer you.
 Peter adds, “While most of our painters work exclusively for CertaPro during the busy season, some crews will work on their own jobs for a period of time and fill in with our jobs at other times.
 It’s a win/win.”

 How To Find Subcontractors To Hire

 The first thing you need to do is to get the job out there.
-There are websites specifically designed for contractors so they can find people to hire.
+There are websites specifically for contractors so they can find people to hire.
 Some contractors may even host an event so they can meet local subcontractors in person and get a feel for what they do.
 You can also reach out to people you trust in the industry to see if they have any recommendations.
-Before scheduling an interview, request a copy of their credentials as well as any lawsuits in which they may have been involved.
+Before scheduling an interview, request a copy of their credentials.
+Ask if there are any lawsuits with which they have involvement.
 Don’t go with the first person you meet.
 It’s important to have a frame of reference so you know you’re hiring the right person.
 Remember that they’ll be representing your overall brand and are an integral part of the customer experience.

 What Questions Should I Be Asking Subcontractors?